 A third parameter related to the resonance frequency is the sensing depth, δ, which is inversely proportional to the square root of the resonance frequency, eq.
 (3).
 The lower the resonance frequency, the thicker the layer that can be sensed.
 For example, the penetration depth of the shear wave in water at room temperature for 5, 10 and 30 MHz crystals are ~250 nm, ~180 nm, and ~100 nm, respectively.

 Finally, a comment on the overtones.
 To perform full viscoelastic modeling of the QCM data, information on frequency and dissipation from multiple harmonics is needed.
-For traditional QCM, where the crystal is oscillating in the thickness-shear mode, only odd harmonics can be excited, i.e., the overtones will be odd multiples of the fundamental, eq.
+In traditional QCM, where the crystal oscillates in the thickness-shear mode, only odd harmonics can be excited.
+As a result, overtone frequencies are odd multiples of the fundamental frequency, as described in eq.
 4. For example, to access 7 harmonics with a 5 MHz crystal, you need to be able to excite the crystal up to 65 MHz.
 The corresponding frequencies for 10 MHz and 30 MHz crystals would be 130 MHz, and 390 MHz respectively, where, as already mentioned, the impact of the noise will more and more noticeable as the frequency increases.

 As discussed above, the QCM fundamental frequency is related to several properties and performance parameters such as crystal thickness, theoretical mass sensitivity, sensing depth and the magnitude of the overtone frequencies.